 If you’re ready to be a published writer there are two ways to go about it: self-publishing and what people call traditional publishing.
 I am not an expert on self-publishing and so I’ll mainly talk about traditional publishing, but there are many resources online for self-publishing that are easily searchable.

 A traditional publishing journey typically means writing a book, finding an agent to represent you, who will then sell it to a publisher like Penguin Random House, or Scholastic.
 Sometimes you can skip the agent part and sell a book directly (then find an agent afterwards) but that is far less common.

 Most traditionally published authors have a second job or career in addition to writing fiction.
 It might be hard to do two things at once, but it can be worth it: for the financial security (writing doesn’t often pay very well), and also to gain expertise beyond just writing – which will help your writing too.

 If you’re looking for writing related careers to complement your fiction career, there’s also copy writing, or technical writing (that’s what I do).
 In general, being a good writer will help you in most careers you choose, and the career you choose doesn’t have to be related to writing at all.
 For example, John Grisham remained a lawyer for many years while writing novels, despite being a bestseller.
-It’s valuable to have a life beyond writing, because the more you experience the more you can write about.
+Alternately, I’ve seen people advise a boring job, or at least one that doesn’t leave you exhausted at the end of the day so you still have energy to be creative afterwards.
+It’s valuable to have a life beyond writing, because the more you experience, the more you can write about.

 My final bit of advice: have fun with what you write.
 It doesn’t matter what you write.
 If you love writing, it can tide you through the ups and downs in this industry.
-It can be disheartening and difficult at times facing rejection, but if you love the writing and don’t give up it’s all worth it.
+It can be disheartening and difficult at times facing rejection after rejection, but if you love the writing and don’t give up, it’s all worth it.